Chicago Photography Classes Blog

 We have always let prospective students attend the first Photo I Class for no charge.

 What do we mean by that?

-The other day someone on the phone asked me what the difference is between the classes that we have here and the classes at the places on Lincoln Avenue?
+The other day someone on the phone asked me what the difference is between our classes and other places